courseworks/AUT_AP_2024_Spring_HW4/README.md

 - **Default Constructor**: Utilizes constructor delegation to assign default values and set the current GMT time.

 ## Member Functions
+**you may not alter or change these functions but you may and probably should add some keywords to them**

 ### Getter Functions